rajprateek25/docker-gettingstarted/README.md

-# Docker Getting Started Challenge
+# Docker: Getting Started Challenge
 The purpose of this document is to provide a walk-through for:
 - Installing Docker Desktop on Windows
 - Getting acquainted with Docker